Learning everything there is to know about cutting board care was a must for me!

 Like your mother’s apple pie recipe, it all comes down to choosing the best ingredients to create an incredible spoon butter recipe!
 We’ll look at the three main ingredients needed to make spoon butter and the best option for utensils and wood cutting board care below.

-#1 Wax
+#1 Choose Your Wax

-#2 Oil
+#2 Choose Your Oil

 What to Avoid:

-It may be tempting to use cheap oil you have on hand, such as canola oil, olive oil, or sunflower oil for wood cutting board care.
-But all vegetable oils should be avoided when it comes to maintaining your wood kitchen tools.
 You see, vegetable oils go rancid fairly quickly, a process of decomposition or chemical change that results in a foul smell and unpleasant taste.
-Who wants to prepare food with kitchenware that smells bad and may cause your food to taste bad?
+Who wants to prepare food with kitchenware that smells awful and may cause your food to taste bad?
 Count me out!

 What to Use: